jhammett15/cs460/HWK8/HWK8.md

 Once my database was connected I went into my Up.sql file and clicked the connect icon.
 Under Local I chose the MSSQLLocalDB option, and selected my database from the Database Name dropdown.
 I was then able to connect and run my up script.

 ![up](images/up.PNG)

+## Create Models

+Once the database was up and running I could reverse engineer the models from it.
+Before I could do this I had to go download Entity Framework into my project via the Nuget package manager.
+I right-clicked the Models folder and selected add new item.
+This item was of type ADO.NET Entity Data Model